shirelepfl/CMT-Project/Report.md

 Describe the approach taken to solve the problem.
 Include relevant mathematical relationships, models, algorithms, data, etc.  Is the model mechanistic or empirical (e.g., conservation equation, or a parametrized relationship between input and output)?
 Do you use the program for forecasting/prediction, or inference (e.g., understand model parameters)?

+We are using the Fisher-Kolmogorov (Fisher-KPP) equation to model the spatial spreading of cancer cells.
+This partial differential equation is used to describe how cells evolve over time and space.
+The equation is written as
+$$
+\frac{\partial n}{\partial t}
+= D\,\nabla^2 n + r\,n\left(1-\frac{n}{K}\right)
+$$
+where n(x,t) represents the density of cancer cells, D is the diffusion coefficient, r the growth rate, and K the carrying capacity.
+The model used is hybrid: the diffusion term is mechanical, representing the physical spread of cells, while the logistic growth term is parametric, capturing empirical characteristics of tumor growth.

 Provide citation to literature where appropriate, particularly to compare your approach to existing work (whether it is similar or different).

 # Results